UK falls silent on anniversary of Russian invasion as Sunak praises Ukrainian bravery

 "Therefore, I can only hope the outpouring of solidarity from across the globe may bring not only practical aid, but also strength from the knowledge that, together, we stand united."

-Rishi Sunak, the prime minister, will urge his counterparts to “move faster” to arm Ukraine at a virtual meeting of the G7 countries later on Friday morning.
+Mr Sunak will urge his counterparts to “move faster” to arm Ukraine at a virtual meeting of the G7 countries later on Friday.

 He also praised the country’s bravery, adding that the UK and Ukraine “stand together, stand united” and led tributes from Downing Street.